 Snake antivenoms are expensive to produce and have limited shelf life; these factors are reflected in their high costs.

 Dogs are inquisitive by nature.
 When exercising them in bushland (particularly near water) or near beach dunes during the warmer months of the year, use a leash.

 Cats are naturally born to hunt and stalk anything that moves.
 This unfortunately can lead to an unpleasant end, if he/she encounters a snake.
 If you live in the outer suburbs or semi-rural areas, keep your backyard clear of long grass, and remove any piles of rubbish.
 This will help to reduce the number of hiding spots for snakes to reside in.

 What to do if you find a snake

-Contact the Department of Environment and Conservation (DEC) Snake Removal Service via the Wildcare Helpline on (08) 9474 9055.
+Contact the Department of Parks and Wildlife (DPAW) Snake Removal Service via the Wildcare Helpline on (08) 9474 9055.
 The Department will refer you to a volunteer reptile remover.
 Our hospitals also keep a list of snake catchers.
 The snake catchers are independent volunteers who provide a safety-related service for the public and a welfare-related service for native fauna.

 Remember... if your pet is bitten DO NOT try to catch or kill the snake, all Australian snakes are protected and you may expose yourself to unnecessary danger.

-For more comprehensive information on snakes visit the Department of Environment and Conservation's Naturebase
+For more comprehensive information on snakes visit the Department of Parks and Wildlife